ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 alone, rather than for all uses in the module.

-It might be helpful to establish conventions around which categories exist, such as ``partial`` for warnings about partial functions.
+It might be helpful to establish conventions around which categories exist, such as ``x-partial`` for warnings about partial functions.
 These issues are currently left to individual library authors.

 This proposal does not provide a mechanism for organising or namespacing warning